ibm-cloud-docs/solution-tutorials/vpc-transit2.hidden.md

 ### DNS Resources
 {: #vpc-transit2-dns-resources}
-Create the dns services and add a DNS zone for each VPC and an A record for each of the test instances:
+1. Apply the dns_tf layer to create the DNS services and add a DNS zone for each VPC and an A record for each of the test instances:

-Apply the dns_tf layer:
    ```sh
    ./apply.sh dns_tf
    ```
    {: codeblock}

-Open the [Resources](https://{DomainName}/resources) in the {{site.data.keyword.cloud_notm}} console.
-Open the **Networking** section and notice the **DNS Services**.
-Open the **x-spoke0** instance.
-Click the **x-spoke0.com** DNS zone.
+2. Open the [Resource list](https://{DomainName}/resources) in the {{site.data.keyword.cloud_notm}} console.
+3. Expand the **Networking** section and notice the **DNS Services**.
+4. Locate and click to open the instance with the suffix **spoke0**.
+5. Click on the DNS zone with the suffix **spoke0.com**.
 Notice the A records associated with the test instances that are in the spoke instance.
-Optionally explore the other DNS instances and find similarly named DNS zones and A records for the other test instances.

-Click on the **Custom resolver** tab on the left and notice the forwarding rules.
+6. Click on the **Custom resolver** tab on the left and click on the resolver with the suffix **spoke0.com**.

-### DNS Forwarding
-{: #vpc-transit2-dns-forwarding}
+7. Click on the **Forwarding rules** tab and notice the forwarding rules.

    Separate DNS instances learn each other's DNS names with forwarding rules.
 In the diagram there are arrows that indicate a forwarding rule.
 The associated table are a list of zones that could be resolved by the forwarding rule.
 Starting on the left notice that the enterprise DNS forwarding rule will look to the transit for the DNS zones: x-transit.com, x-spoke0.com, and x-spoke1.com.
    The transit DNS instance can resolve x-transit.com and has its own forwarding rules to the enterprise and spokes to resolve the rest.
 Similarly the spokes rely on the transit DNS instance to resolve the enterprise, transit and the other spokes.

-You can verify these forwarding rules in the {{site.data.keyword.cloud_notm}} console in the **Custom resolver** tab in each of the DNS instances.
-After locating the custom resolve click to open then click **Forwarding rules** tab.
-All DNS zones (except the transit) are forwarded to the DNS resolvers in the transit VPC.
+   {: tip}

+7. Optionally explore the other DNS instances and find similarly named DNS zones and A records for the other test instances.

 ### DNS Testing
 {: #vpc-transit2-dns-testing}

-There are now a set of **curl DNS** tests that are available in the pytest script.
+There is a set of **curl DNS** tests that are available in the pytest script.
 These tests will curl using the DNS name of the remote.
 There are quite a few so run the tests in parallel:

-Test:
    ```sh
    pytest -n 30 -m dns
    ```